x-achref-x/Arduino-alert-for-High-Low-temperature/README.md

-# Arduino-alert-for-High-Low-temperature
-System that allows to alert High/Low temperature using Arduino
+# Simple Arduino alert System  for High or Low temperature